CiRL: Open-Source Environments for Reinforcement Learning in Circular Economy and Net Zero: Related Work

 \subsection{Libraries for Deep Reinforcement Learning}

-Several DRL libraries have been proposed with different features and applications.
+Several DRL libraries have been proposed with different features and applications. in this section, we mention some of the libraries proposed from 2016 to 2024 following a chronological order.
 One of the first DRL libraries was \emph{KerasRL} \citep{plappert2016kerasrl} proposed in 2016 and it is based on the deep learning framework Keras.
 One of the most popular and extensive libraries is \emph{SB3} \citep{raffin2021stable} and was proposed in 2021.
 Another library proposed in 2021 was \emph{ChainerRL} \citep{fujita2021chainerrl}, which was based on the deep learning framework Chainer.
+RL algorithms can work either off-line or on-line; the former train the agents using datasets of historical data of observations, actions, and rewards; thus, the dataset defines the environment in the off-line setting.
+In contrast, on-line methods require that the training data are generated while the agent is learning.
+CiRL follows the mechanics of the latter.
 Two libraries proposed in 2022 are \emph{Tianshou} \citep{weng2022tianshou} and \emph{d3rlpy} \citep{seno2022d3rlpy}.
-The former supports both offline and online training through a unified interface, while the latter focuses on offline learning.
-Another library focused on offline settings is \emph{CORL} \citep{tarasov2023corl}, which was proposed in 2023. \emph{CORL} considers also the offline-to-online option.
+The former supports both off-line and on-line training through a unified interface, while the latter focuses on off-line learning.
+Another library focused on off-line settings is \emph{CORL} \citep{tarasov2023corl}, which was proposed in 2023. \emph{CORL} considers also the offline-to-online option.
 A library supporting a particularly vast set of environment interfaces is \emph{skrl} because it supports, along with the popular Farama Gymnasium interface \citep{towers2024gymnasium}, the NVIDIA Isaac Gym, Isaac Orbit, and Omniverse Isaac Gym environments \citep{serrano2023skrl}.
+To date, Isaac Gym is no longer under development, all development and features are in IsaacSim.
+Isaac Orbit is open source so that contributions can be made by the community; Isaac Orbit now evolves as Isaac Lab.
+Our library is compatible with the Farama Gymnasium interface only.
 The libraries mentioned so far do not target specific domains of applications.
 In contrast, \emph{FinRL} focuses on quantitative finance \citep{liu2020finrl}, \emph{Panda-Gym} focuses on the Franka Emika Panda robot \citep{gallouedec2021panda}, while \emph{LapGym} focuses on robot-assisted laparoscopic surgery \citep{scheikl2023lapgym}.
 A library proposed in 2024 is \emph{PufferLib}, whose aim is to facilitate the combination of the algorithms available in libraries, e.g, \emph{SB3}, and environment simulators \citep{suarez2024pufferlib}.
 An extensive list of libraries is available in \citep{listOfRLlibraries}, while a comparison of selected ones is provided by \citep{nouwou2023comparison}.